psanse/BitGraph/README.md

 The repo has been tested on Linux (24.x.x) and Windows 10 OS.

 ## Releases

-The latest release is v1.1.3 (September 2025) and is still compatible with C++11 except for googletest, which requires C++14.
-In future releases compilation will be restricted to C++14.
+The latest release, v1.1.3 (September 2025), remains compatible with C++11, except for GoogleTest, which requires C++14.
+Starting with future releases, compilation will require C++14.

 ## Acknowledgements